Are you barely producing enough breast milk for your baby? Learn how to increase your milk supply with these tips—they actually work!

 5. Keep pumping after you’ve dropped a feeding session

-Rather than adjusting your body to your baby’s new schedule, use that time slot to pump instead.
-If your baby is now sleeping through the night, consider waking up once to keep pumping.
+Rather than adjusting your body to her new schedule, use that time slot to pump instead.
+If she’s now sleeping through the night, consider waking up once to keep pumping.
 This tells your body that you want it to keep producing milk at its old schedule rather than adjusting to the new one.

 You can even set a goal for yourself, such as waking up to pump until you reach a certain number of frozen breast milk ounces.